-The city of Tangier was very popular in the 1980s and is now beginning to see the kind of revival and renovation that has brought Marrakech and the south such attention and popularity.
-We have always believed that Tangier should not be overlooked as it can provide an ideal start or finishing point for tours and self-drive itineraries or as a beach or city destination in its own right.
-There are a few direct flights from the UK, although arriving by ferry from Spain, Gibraltar, France and Italy is also an option.
+The city of Tangier was a popular holiday destination in decades gone by but only recently has it seen the kind of revival and renovation that has brought Marrakech and the south of Morocco such attention and popularity.
+We have always believed that Tangier should not be overlooked as it can provide an ideal starting or finishing point for railway tours, private journeys and self-drive itineraries or even as a beach or city destination in its own right.
+There are a few direct flights from the UK, although arriving by ferry from Spain, Gibraltar and France is also a good option.
 Tangier retains its powerful charm to this day … from the previously nefarious alleys in the Petit Socco area to the many café terraces of the avant-garde French quarter.

-Shining like a beacon between Europe and Africa, Tangier has always been a cosmopolitan town, a real mixture of civilisations.
-Tangier - the very name evokes an air of mystery, of one-time shady dealings.
-Back in the day the city was divided between Britain, America, France, and Spain, an International zone within easy reach of Europe.
-From 1923 - 1956 Tangier was a playground for international jet setters, attracting authors, spies, artists and aristocrats alike.
+Shining like a beacon between Europe and Africa, Tangier has always been cosmopolitan, a mixture of civilisations.
+The very name evokes an air of mystery, of one-time shady dealings when the city was divided between Britain, America, France, and Spain.
+It was an International Zone within easy reach of Europe so from 1923 - 1956 Tangier was a playground for international jet setters, attracting authors, spies, artists and aristocrats.

-Tangier's Medina has always fascinated artists.
-Eugène Delacroix, Henri Matisse, Paul Bowles, Tennessee Williams, Jean Genet… the list goes on.
-All have fallen for the charm of the Petit Socco Square and its cafés, especially the famous Tingis, despite the reputation acquired during the period when casinos and dance halls abounded.
+Tangier's Medina has always fascinated artists - Eugène Delacroix, Henri Matisse, Paul Bowles, Tennessee Williams, Jean Genet… the list goes on.
+All fell for the charms of the Petit Socco Square and its cafés, especially the famous Tingis, despite (or perhaps, because of) the reputation acquired during the period when casinos and dance halls abounded.
 The old Mendoub Palace, built in 1929, situated to the north of the medina, is now a mansion for foreign VIPs.

-Tangier throughout the centuries has been of prime importance thanks to its position at the meeting point of the Atlantic and Mediterranean.
+Throughout the centuries Tangier has been of prime importance due to its position at the meeting point of the Atlantic and Mediterranean.
 Phoenicians, Romans, Byzantines and Muslim Arabs have all settled here and for two hundred years a power struggle existed between the Spanish and Portuguese.
-Today as its economic importance has decreased its tourist industry has increased, some say due to its former notoreity.
+Today as its economic importance has decreased its tourist industry has increased, some say due to its former notoriety!

 There are two headlands in Tangier which you should visit to admire magnificent sunrises and sunsets; great occasions for peaceful and romantic walks.
-Cap Spartel - about 12km from Tangier, is ideal for admiring the sun setting on the Atlantic Ocean.
-On the way, you can stop to visit Hercules' Cave which, according to legend, is where this mythical Greek half-god rested after digging the Straits of Gibraltar [NB.
-The cave floods at high tide.]
+Cap Spartel - about 12 kilometres from Tangier, is ideal for admiring the sun setting over the Atlantic Ocean.
+On the way, you can stop to visit Hercules' Cave which, according to legend, is where this mythical Greek half-god rested after digging the Straits of Gibraltar [Please note that the cave floods at high tide].
 The entrance has the shape of an upside-down map of Africa.
 There is a restored Roman site just 500m away - the old town of Cotta where the ruins of its temple and the hot-baths remain.
 There is also a fine lighthouse built in 1865.

-Cap Malabata - 10 km from Tangier, is ideal for admiring the sun rising over the Mediterranean.
+Cap Malabata, 10 kilometres from Tangier, is ideal for admiring the sun rising over the Mediterranean.
 The road leading to Cap Malabata lighthouse is lined with creeks and deserted sandy beaches and has magnificent views of the Strait of Gibraltar and the Spanish coastline.
-From the lighthouse, you have a splendid view of the town and the Bay of Tangier.
-Further along the same road, you should stop in Ksar Es-Seghir, a small fishing harbour with its colourful and lively Saturday souk.
-Not far away, a beautiful sandy beach awaits you.
+From the lighthouse you have a splendid view of the town and the Bay of Tangier.
+Further along the same road, you should stop in Ksar Es-Seghir, a small fishing harbour with its colourful and lively Saturday souk; not far away, a beautiful sandy beach awaits you.

 Our favourite budget hotel, centrally located, large swimming pool and friendly staff.